Wolf Creek (film): Filming

 Wolf Creek was a considerably low-budget production, made for around A$1.4 million, with a minimal crew.
 Producer David Lightfoot stated that the filmmakers wanted to "mak[e] a 5 million dollar film on a 1 million dollar budget".
 The film was shot digitally on the HDCAM format and was mostly handheld (aside from a few static composite shots).
 Filming took place over approximately five weeks in Australia's winter months of 2004 almost entirely in South Australia.
 Principal photography began on May 24, 2004, and was completed in June 2004.

+"My approach to the ugliness in Wolf Creek was the same way Mike Leigh would unflinchingly hold the camera on moments of incredibly intense human drama.
+I thought, what would it be like to do the same thing and hold the camera on someone who’s being tortured?
+What is it like to not look away?
+Part of the goal, for me anyway as a storyteller, is to not look away because what we do in our real life is not stare, it’s rude to look at a situation unfold.
+We tend to look away and go back into our own world."